-I have been involved in three trips with students to The Gambia in the last three years and am currently researching the short-term and long-term impact such a visit gives in personal outlook.
-I feel strongly that opportunities to be a part of a completely different culture should be encouraged.
+I have been involved in three trips with students to The Gambia as well as one trip to South Africa during the last few years.
+I am particularly interested in the short-term and long-term impact such visits provide in a challenge to personal outlook.
+I feel strongly that opportunities to experience a completely different culture should be encouraged as a way of developing a broader perspective than second-hand recounts alone can provide.

 Areas of expertise